ari-dixit/flutter_weather_app/README.md

 # weather_app

 A basic Weather Flutter Application compatible for iOS or Android which incorporates modern design into a straightforward and engaging UI.
 Inspired by [Pradip Debnath's tutorial on YouTube](https://youtu.be/A9EWCl67hKw).
-If you enjoy this build or find it helpful, please leave a ⭐ .
+If you enjoy this build or find it helpful, please leave a ⭐ !

 ## Notable Components

+- Sleek transition between city screens with corresponding screen location tracker visible ot the user
 - Search bar located on top left of app
 - Menu icon found in top right of screen
 - Rich weather related information including